 Vanderbilt Mansion admission is $10 per person.

-Tickets and visitor information are available in the Visitor Center located on the grounds of the Vanderbilt Mansion.
+Tickets and visitor information are available in the Visitor Center located in the building near the parking lot.

 Children 15 and under are Free